percona/pmm-doc/docs/conf-postgres.md

 pmm-admin add postgresql --host=localhost --password='secret' --port=5432 --user=pmm_user
 ```

+!!! alert alert-info "Note"
-**NOTE**: Capturing read and write time statistics is possible only if `track_io_timing` setting is enabled.
+    Capturing read and write time statistics is possible only if `track_io_timing` setting is enabled.
 This can be done either in configuration file or with the following query executed on the running system:

 ```
 ALTER SYSTEM SET track_io_timing=ON;